CV

 3. Business Development — screened new business candidates, created high-tech product opportunities, developed international market entry alternatives, refocused business plan for partners in global consortium, and analyzed competing venture development strategies.

-4. Risk Management — diversified commodity portfolio risks, documented mega-project construction and operating risks, assessed technical and economic risks of industrial equipment repair/replacement, and measured financial liquidity risks.
+4. Risk Management — diversified commodity portfolio risk, documented mega-project construction and operating risk, assessed political/technical/social/economic risk of new technologies, and measured financial liquidity risk.

-5. Decision Analysis — optimized R&D project portfolios, assessed market uncertainties for new products, evaluated capital cost sensitivities, compared risks of alternative technologies, and analyzed risk and return of investment decisions.
+5. Decision Analysis — optimized pharmaceutical company R&D project portfolios, assessed product/market uncertainties for manufacturing company, evaluated capital cost uncertainties for large mining operation, compared alternative technologies for aluminum production, and analyzed risk and return of oil & gas exploration decisions.

-Responsible for marketing and managing up to $5 million of annual consulting project revenues in energy, oil & gas, utilities, pulp & paper, forestry, mining & metals, chemicals, software, pharmaceuticals, biotechnology, telecommunications, automotive, insurance, and financial service industries.
+Responsible for marketing, selling, and managing $2-5 million of annual consulting project revenues in energy, oil & gas, utilities, pulp & paper, forestry, mining & metals, chemicals, software, pharmaceuticals, biotechnology, telecommunications, automotive, insurance, and financial service industries.
 Developed long-term account relationships with clients; led practice area development; and organized internal processes for recruiting, training, and performance review.

 Resource Planning Associates October 1980 to August 1981